cse110-fa21-group25/cse110-fa21-group25/specs/adrs/11621-recipe-tagging.md

 ## Pros and Cons of Option 1

-**Pros:** Allows an easy way to associate a recipe and who has permision to create/modify/recipes.
-Allows us also to give credit to however is creating a recipe and see recipes associated with a user's account.
+**Pros:** Allows an easy way to filter recipes by tag.

-**Cons:** We now have to work on back end design that will safely store user data.
-Further decisions may be necessary on how this is done.
+**Cons:** Each recipe will be required to have a tag.
+Users will have to choose a tag from a list of preset tags whenever creating or editing a recipe.

 ## Pros and Cons of Option 2

-**Pros:** Allows an easy way to associate a recipe and who has permision to create/modify/recipes.
-Allows us also to give credit to however is creating a recipe and see recipes associated with a user's account.
+**Pros:** User does not have to choose a tag whenever creating or editing a recipe.

-**Cons:** We now have to work on back end design that will safely store user data.
-Further decisions may be necessary on how this is done.
+**Cons:** When filtering by tag, recipes that do not have a tag will be left out.